Configuration

 • QoS: Selects the Quality of Service level for the subscription to the broker.
 Valid values are 0, 1, or 2.

-• Keep-alive: These options are used to enable a keep-alive mechanism in order to check whether the device is still sending data, or, if the device has stopped sending data due to a possible device error.
+• Keep-alive: These options are used to enable a keep-alive mechanism to check whether the device is still sending data, or if the device has stopped sending data due to a possible device error.

 • Enable: Enables or disables the keep-alive mechanism.